arduino/compile-sketches/README.md

 Keys:
 - `source-url` - download URL for the archive (e.g., `https://github.com/arduino-libraries/Servo/archive/master.zip`).
 - `source-path` - path to install as a library.
-Paths are relative to the root folder of the archive.
-If the archive doesn't have a root folder, use `..` as `source-path` to install from the archive root.
+Paths are relative to the root folder of the archive, or the root of the archive if it has no root folder.
 The default is to install from the root folder of the archive.
 - `destination-name` - folder name to install the library to.
 By default, the folder will be named according to the source archive or subfolder name.

 ### `sketch-paths`